NFL owners are not happy with Trump's rhetoric

 "It's unfortunate that the President decided to use his immense platform to make divisive and offensive statements about our players and the NFL," he said in a statement.
 "We believe it is important to support any of our players who choose to peacefully express themselves with the hope of change for good.
 As Americans, we are fortunate to be able to speak openly and freely."

-And the NFL's Commissioner, Roger Goodell, slammed Trump in a statement Saturday morning.
+The chairman of the Los Angeles Chargers, Dean Spanos, said that NFL players "have been a force for good."
+Spanos said he agreed with a statement issue earlier in the day by the league's commissioner, Roger Goodell.

+Goodell slammed Trump.
 "Divisive comments like these demonstrate an unfortunate lack of respect for the NFL, our great game and all of our players, and a failure to understand the overwhelming force for good our clubs and players represent in our communities," he said.